oracle-samples/oci-iot-samples/samples/python/publish-mqtt/README.md

 - `iot_endpoint`: The  MQTT topic for your telemetry.
 - `message_count` and `message_delay`: The number of messages to send and the delay in seconds between messages.
+- `time_format`: format of the `time` field in the payload:
+  - `none`: No time information is included in the payload.
+  - `epoch`: Current time as integer microseconds since Unix epoch.
+  - `iso`: Current time as an ISO8601 string in UTC (with 'Z' suffix).
 - `ca_certs`: The path to the CA certificate for the OCI IoT Platform.
   In most cases, you won't need to specify this: OCI uses certificate authorities from well-established providers, and recent Python versions will find the CA certificate